Welcome to Nancy’s Bulletin Board! This Board connects us in real time with updates on events, activities, community resources and with your feedback.

 SHINE (Serving Health Insurance Needs of Elders) is a Free program offered by the Florida Department of Elder Affairs and the Area Agency on Aging of Pasco & Pinellas.
 Specially trained volunteers can assist you with your Medicare, Medicaid, and Health insurance questions by providing one-on-one counseling and information.

-SHINE services are free, unbiased, and confidential
+SHINE services are free, unbiased, and confidential.
+SHINE Counselors do not sell anything.

 SHINE Counselors can be reached by calling 1-800-963-5337 or 727-217-8111.